 2. Stop all vehicle washing, including at commercial car washes.

-3. Repair all water leaks within twenty-four (24) hours of notification by the District unless other arrangements are made with the General Manager.
+3. Repair all water leaks within 24 hours of notification by the District unless other arrangements are made with the General Manager.